The Medium Is Not the Message: Deconfounding Document Embeddings via Linear Concept Erasure: Conclusion

 \section{Conclusion}

-For applied practitioners working with large text collections from multiple sources or languages---a regular occurrence---our results tell a fairly unambiguous story: apply linear erasure to any document embeddings before working with them to remove confounding information.
-While there are cases where it may not work, it does not seem to damage representations (see below), and comes at a minimal computational cost.
+For applied practitioners working with large text collections from multiple sources or languages---a common scenario---our results offer a clear recommendation: apply linear erasure to document embeddings before use to remove confounding information.
+While there may be cases where it is less effective, the method does not appear to harm representations (see below) and incurs only minimal computational cost.